viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial/_index.md

 imageAlt: "A Viam Rover 2 in a box"
 images: ["/get-started/try-viam/rover-resources/viam-rover-2/box-contents.png"]
 description: "A list of the contents of the Viam Rover 2 kit, instructions for wiring your rover, and links for additional hardware."
+no_list: true
 ---

 {{% alert title="Tip" color="tip" %}}
 Another version of the Viam Rover was sold until January 2023.
-If you have purchased a Viam Rover 1, follow [these instructions](/get-started/try-viam/rover-resources/rover-tutorial/) instead.
+If you have purchased a Viam Rover 1, follow [these instructions](/get-started/try-viam/rover-resources/rover-tutorial-1) instead.
 {{% /alert %}}

 The [Viam Rover 2](https://www.viam.com/resources/rover) arrives preassembled with two encoded motors with suspension, a webcam with a microphone unit, a 6 axis IMU, power management and more.